juharris/dotnet-OptionsProvider/README.md

 For this to work, `MyConfiguration` must have public setters for all of its properties, as shown above.

 If `enabledFeatures` is `["A", "B"]`, then `MyConfiguration` will be built in this order:
-1. Apply the default values the injected `IConfiguration`, i.e. the values from `appsettings.json` under `"config"`.
+1. Apply the default values the injected `IConfiguration`, i.e. the values from `appsettings.json` within `"myConfig"`.
 2. Apply the values from `Configurations/feature_A.json`.
 3. Apply the values from `Configurations/feature_B/initial.yaml`.